Build an Online Presence

-Ok, everyone knows that doing after-hours patient visits can increase revenue.
+Ok, everyone knows that doing after-hours patient visits is one way to increase medical practice revenue.
 It just makes sense – you can fit more appointments into a day, compete with nearby practices that are only open 9-5pm, and keep patients in your practice with convenient scheduling options.
 Of course, if you’re like most doctors, you’re probably looking for a little more work-life balance and don’t want to work after-hours.
 But what if you could offer afterhours visits from your home?
 What if you could replace those after-hours urgent patient calls you already get with reimbursable video visits?
 With this change you could increase your patients, recapture lost revenue from uncompensated time, and maintain work-life balance.

 Motivate Your Staff

 Your staff are your most valuable resource.
 Take a cue from Southwest and adopt the policy that happier employees means happier patients.
 Give your staff positive feedback and encouragement every day.
 Give them a voice in the practice goings-on, appoint them head of a project, try one-on-one meetings to check-in…there are many key ways to inspire your staff to give every day their all.
 Check out our list of motivation strategies.